UNION COUNTY

 Claibourne

-Milford Center This station sat on the north side of the tracks on the south side of Railroad Street just west of Mill Street.
-The station was built sometime after 1901 and was gone by 1945, but a small freight station remained after that date along the transfer track to the CCC&St.L.
+This station sat on the north side of the tracks on the south side of Railroad Street just west of Mill Street.
+According to PRR records, the station was moved here from Greenfield, Indiana around 1901-1902.
+It was gone by 1945, but a small freight station remained after that date along the transfer track to the CCC&St.L.
+The freight station was built in 1888.

 Milford Center There was a freight station along the north-south segment of Railroad Street.
-Maps from 1911 do not show a passenger station here, but there may have been one prior.
+Maps from 1911 do not show a passenger station here, but there was one north of the diamond prior to that.

 Peoria